The fight for Floyd of Rosedale last season got decided by a guy waving his hand. Saturday's rematch will be determined by guys flexing their muscles.

 The past three Floyd of Rosedale games have been decided by a total of 10 points.
 The teams operate more like bulldozers than sports cars.
 Their games often resemble a demolition derby.

 The invalid fair catch ruling provided a wacky ending that gave two fan bases something to argue about for a year.
-The focus Saturday is a football tale as old time — with a twist.
+The focus Saturday is a football tale as old as time — with a twist.
 Win the trenches, win the pig.